rbauduin/mbdetect/README.md

 ### cached images

 - Goal: detect caching middleboxes
 - Desc: send an http request for an image, then send the exact same request.
-Our server should server different images for the first and second request.
+Our server should serve different images for the first and second request.
 - Expected:
   - with problematic middlebox: same image received for both requests
   - without: different images for both requests
+- Details: when the path /random.jpg is requested, the server sends a random image out of a set of 10 images, all images having different sizes.
+So the client could check if different sizes of images are received.
+QUESTION: is there an implication on this test if a transcoding proxy is modifying the images?

 ### transcoding of images

 - Goal: detect caching and optimising images
-- Desc: send a request for a big image, then resend the same request
+- Desc: send a request for an image of known size, and compare the size received.
 - Expected:
-  - with problematic middlebox: second image is smaller
+  - with problematic middlebox: image is smaller
-  - without: same images for both requests
+  - without: expected size
+- Details: QUESTION: Could the server send to the client a list of image urls with their respective sizes, and the client then uses this info to perform the test?
+Thjis could be done for all tests, eg listing which headers are set in the response.

 ### mime types